chrissyhroberts/badger2040w_code/README.md

 You'll need the URL to your ics calendar in `data/calendar_url.txt` and the TOTP magic code in `data/totp_keys.json` as per the totp app below.

+To do
+* Add weather
+* Add automatic on/off to map with working days
+* Prettify it
+* Handle issue where long event names wrap over multiple lines
+*

 ![/img/dash.jpeg](/img/dash.jpeg)